SayedBaladoh/spring-boot-security-data-jpa-h2-rest-swagger-cars-app/README.md

 3. **Initialize tables data**

-	The database tables will populated with some data by default.
+	The database tables will be populated with some data by default.
 If you want to change the default data

 	+ open `src/main/resources/data.sql` file